mongodb/mongodb-kubernetes-operator/docs/secure.md

    ```
    kubectl apply -f <example>.yaml --namespace <my-namespace>
    ```
-1. From within the Kubernetes cluster, connect to the MongoDB resource.
+1. From within the Kubernetes cluster, connect to the MongoDBCommunity resource.
    - If `spec.security.tls.optional` is omitted or `false`: clients must establish TLS connections to the MongoDB servers in the replica set.
    - If `spec.security.tls.optional` is true, clients can establish TLS or